ethanyxfang/FBU-DTW-for-signature-verification/README.md

   You can select the initialization parameters in __setting__.

 ## Performance
 __Note__: The result is slightly different from the report of the paper, which is mainly because the numerical differences in the process of reproduction.
-What's more, we find a better parameter of the classifier ID2 and the performance is slightly imporved.
+What's more, we find a better parameter of the classifier ID2 and slightly imporve the performance.

 database |  EER TN 5  | EER TN 10 |
 ---------|  --------  |  -------- |